-Our solutions to the questions are not only correct, but optimized.
+Our solutions to the SQL interview questions are not only correct but optimized.
 This is important, because employers look for candidates who write simple, yet effective queries.
 Our recent article “How to write SQL queries“ focuses on how we can improve our SQL queries in particular when it comes to performance and readability.

 Writing SQL queries during the interview can be a stressful task.
 The process gets easier once you understand all the concepts behind basic SQL interview questions.
 In the section below, we’ll look at concepts of various levels of difficulty (beginner to intermediate).